-The EC program staff is committed to confidentiality surrounding children and their assessments.
+The Early Childhood teachers and administration are committed to ensuring the confidentiality surrounding children and their assessments.
 Documents are housed in a secure manner and shared only with those directly involved in supporting the child.
 Staff will not discuss individual children, their progress, or classroom situations at drop-off, pick-up, or in the hallways/surrounding areas.
-Parents may call to schedule a meeting/phone call with the appropriate staff when concerns arise outside regularly scheduled meeting times.
+Parents may contact staff via Tadpoles messaging, email teacher/ administration, or call to schedule a meeting/phone call with the appropriate staff when concerns arise outside regularly scheduled meeting times.